 projected outcomes for next 12 months

-Safe Haven Community will provide 10,000 nights of accommodation to women, men, children and pets in a supported and nurturing private community home
+Safe Haven Community will provide 10,000 nights of accommodation to women, their children and pets in a supported and nurturing private community home

 Establish 500 Safe Haven Community providers across Australia